The YouElect Action Kit has been especially formulated for those who want to do more than just cross a box on election day.

 If you can spare a few hours for khidma and community endeavour in any or all of the areas listed then please email firstname.lastname@example.org

-This online resource is the most advanced web tool the British Muslim community has for accessing mainstream political information.
+This online resource is probably the most advanced web tool the British Muslim community has had to access mainstream political information.
 It is a testament to collective community enterprise, co-operation and mutual support.
-The initiative aims to use the Internet to the fullest to promote political participation and engagement.
-You can help raise awareness of the YouElect website in numerous ways:
+The initiative aims to use online tools and the Internet to the fullest to promote political participation and engagement.
+The website can be networked in numerous ways.

-Email - Send the site link to friends, families and colleagues who may be resident in other constituencies.
-Friends and supporters with up-to-date e-lists and contacts should forward the site details.
-Alternatively you can contact the YouElect team to request the specially designed e-template which explains general information about what YouElect has to offer.
+Email Send the site link to your friends, families and colleagues who may be resident in other constituencies.
+Friends and supporters with up-to-date e-lists and contacts should forward the site details, or contact the YouElect team to request the specially designed e-template that holds all the general information about what YouElect has to offer, such as the individual constituency search facility, PPC profiles, contacts and forums.

-Web Banners & YouElect Signature - Put YouElect banners and link on your web site or blog.
-You could also send the banner to community site web administrators with a request for placement.Small Square YouElect Banner
+Web Banners & YouElect Signature Put the various sized YouElect banners and link, for the duration of the campaign on your web site or blog.
+Send the banner to community site web administrators with a request for placement.Small Square YouElect Banner

-Facebook & Twitter - Social networking is an essential part of the YouElect initiative, follow YouElect on Twitter and Facebook to keep up to date with the latest Election news and information, press the share button to tell others about the latest YouElect news and initiate discussion on who is saying what and where.
+Facebook & Twitter – The YouElect Facebook and Twitter pages can be accessed via the icons in the top right-hand side of the site.
+Social networking is an essential part of the YouElect initiative, get tweets and become friends with YouElect, press the share button to tell others about the latest YouElect news, initiate discussion on who is saying what and where…

 YouElect will be contacting Islamic centres, organisations, Islamic societies, businesses and community stakeholders to harness their support and practical assistance.
 We do however require regional and local contacts to approach their business networks, masajid and other contacts to inform and explain the role that all of us need to play to promote full political participation.

 This could include Khutbas, seminars and presentations to encourage participation in the democratic process, whilst conveying the dangers of inaction.
-YouElect can assist in planning and organizing events and providing information and publicity material.back to top
+YouElect can assist in planning and organizing events and providing information and publicity material.

 Sounds like something out of a cowboy flick…it is in fact a live, well publicised, public gathering where the invited Prospective Parliamentary Candidates (PPC) are politely questioned about their vision, manifestos and policies.
 It allows the audience to get a first hand impression of the people who wish to serve and represent them in Parliament.
-A husting should be organised at least 2 or 3 weeks prior to election day.
+A husting should be organised at least 2 or 3 weeks prior to election day, 3 weeks if it is to be used to encourage voter registration.

 YouElect can help you organise a husting, tips on publicity, provide the poster designs and sample questions.
-Please view our full hustings guide below.back to top
+Please view our full hustings guide below.

-Local press websites, hardcopies, radio phone-ins and appearances are all opportunities to disseminate the message more widely.back to top
+Local press websites, hardcopies, radio phone-ins and appearances are all opportunities to disseminate the message more widely.

-As Election Day approaches it is important to be proactive by checking family, friends and others in your local community have registered to vote.
-You should canvass their involvement by forming a General Election volunteer group and knocking on doors, putting up flyers and sending reminders via text and social media.
+As Election Day approaches there is always a need to roll-up one’s sleeves and check they have registered to vote (must be done at least 11 working days prior to voting day), answer any questions, canvass their involvement by teaming up and knocking on their doors, putting up flyers, texting details and phoning locals.
 As has been demonstrated in the past, local community volunteers and activists can make a difference in turn-out by offering informed advice, assistance and transport on polling day itself.

-And For further details on how you can help please email firstname.lastname@example.org to top
+For further details on how you can help please email firstname.lastname@example.org